bpwhelan/gsm-docs/docs/getting-started/deck.md

     ![OBS FPS Settings](/img/deck/obs_fps.png)

     #### Install Anki
-    The Flatpak version of Anki on the Discover store can sometimes have issues with add-ons or permissions.
-I recommend the official Linux build.
+    The Flatpak version of Anki on the Discover store can sometimes have issues with add-ons or permissions (I'm not sure if this is true tbh).
+I just used the official Linux build.

     1. Go to the [official Anki website](https://apps.ankiweb.net/).
     2. Download the Linux version (Download Anki for Linux -> Download .tar.zst).